 PATH Demos Offer Consumers Next Generation Technologies, Products, Systems In Action

-Two PATH affiliated projects with builders and manufacturers -- in Yonkers, New York last November and in Simi Valley, California this winter -- showcase "real-world" applications of new housing technologies.
+Two PATH affiliated projects with builders, manufacturers -- in Yonkers, New York last November and in Simi Valley, California this winter -- showcase "real-world" applications of new housing technologies. for consumers.

 Advanced technologies for this EnergyStar-rated home include; structural insulated panels; engineered wood products; panelized concrete foundation; high performance glazing; special drywall clips and trim; high efficiency ventilation and exhaust system; special paint system; Intelligent home wiring information system; dimmable compact fluorescent lighting; and a waste water heat recover device.